mward19/3deo-internship-presentation/main.typ

 - Continue investigating faster alternatives, using `pygmmis` as ground truth

-  - Blur pixel heatmap to quickly track spot center without having to recalculate covariance
+  - Blur pixel heatmap to quickly track spot center without having to recalculate covariance (if single Gaussian)

   - Fit to some subset of the data---random subset works surprisingly well